Montana-Media-Arts/creative-coding-1/modules/week-3/_posts/2017-01-12-background.md

 This function, which is often written in `setup()` specifies the background color of a code sketch's canvas.

-To write a command to change or set the background, we will often use the `background()` function.
+To write a statement to change or set the background, we will often use the `background()` function.
 Below is the documentation from the p5 site for the `background()` function.

 There will be a lot of information inside of the `background()` documentation that does not yet make sense to you.
 That is OK.
 But, please read through it and see how much you can understand.